greenyouse/browserific/lein-browserific/README.md

 ```sh
 $ lein browserific config
 ```
-and then navigate to http://localhost:4242 with a web browser.
+and then navigate to http://localhost:50000 with a web browser.
+The framework tries to auto-load the page, however, it has a problem and requires reloading the webpage by hand.

 ## License